 A hamstring injury can also occur as a result of a direct blow to the muscle, such as being kicked in the back of the thigh, or falling on the back of the thigh.
 Hamstring contusions are different from pulled hamstrings, although they may cause similar symptoms.

-Muscle strains and tears most commonly occur because of what is called an "eccentric contraction."
-When this occurs, the muscle is trying to contract while another force (the ground, another player, etc.) is forcing the muscle in the opposite direction.
+Muscle strains and tears most commonly occur because of what is called an eccentric contraction.
+When an eccentric contraction of the muscle occurs, the muscle is trying to contract while another force (the ground, another player, etc.) is forcing the muscle in the opposite direction.
 This creates tremendous force on the muscle, and if the force is strong enough, it will tear the muscle fibers.

 - Bruising: Small tears within the muscle cause bleeding and subsequent bruising.
 The bruise begins in the back of the thigh, and as time passes the bruise will pass down below the knee and often into the foot.